 - Special ability: Land Down Under.
 Cities get extra housing when built on coastal tiles, and campuses, commercial hubs, holy sites and theatre squares get additional yields when built on tiles with charming or breathtaking appeal.

-This is the first time Australia will be 'officially' added to a Civilization game.
+This is the first time Australia are 'officially' added to a Civilization game.
 They don't have a confirmed release date or price yet, but if they cost the same as Poland, expect them to go for £3.99, or $4.99 US.
 You can learn more at the announcement here.

 - Leader: King Jadwiga, also called Hedwig, Poland's first female monarch.
 Crowned 'king' because it was 1384 and 'queen' meant consort back then, and the Polish lords who hated her intended husband wanted to make clear that she should rule.
 Her ability is Lithuanian Union; if you founded a religion as Poland, it will become the majority religion in any rival city whose territory you steal through Golden Liberty.
 Jadwiga also gets bonus gold, culture and faith from relic great works, and extra Holy Site adjacency bonuses.